 Eden home prices are not only among the most expensive in Utah, but Eden real estate also consistently ranks among the most expensive in America.

-When you are in Eden, you'll notice that it is more blue-collar than most other communities in America.
-36.73% of Eden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Eden is a blue-collar town, with 36.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eden is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Eden who work in management occupations (28.91%), healthcare (7.82%), and computer science and math (6.40%).

 Also of interest is that Eden has more people living here who work in computers and math than 95% of the places in the US.